hamdiSadiq/hospital_management_system/README.md

 # hospital_management_system
-this is a source code for hospital management system in c++
+this is a source code for hospital management system based on oop in c++